expanding the science of river ecology

 Adriana Forero (Visiting Scholar, Ph.D. student, Universidad del Tolima, Ibague, Colombia)

 I am from Colombia (South America), where I earned a B.S. degree in Biology and M.S. in Biological Sciences from the Universidad del Tolima.
 Nowadays, I am a Ph.D. student of the Biological Sciences doctoral program and I am a member of the Zoology Research Group at the same University.
-My research evaluates the effect of invasive rainbow trout (Oncorhynchus mykiss) in streams, with an emphasis on the trophic ecology of fish.
-My works have been oriented toward knowing the aquatic ecosystems present in the department of Tolima and the effects that humans are having on them.
+My research evaluates the effect of invasive rainbow trout (Oncorhynchus mykiss) in streams, emphasizing the trophic ecology of fish.
+My work has been oriented toward knowing the aquatic ecosystems present in the department of Tolima and the effects that humans are having on them.

 At Mississippi State University, I conducted analysis of stable isotope, diet, and community data to establish trophic relationships between native high mountain fish species and the invasive trout.
 Upon graduation, I plan to continue in an academic career and teach at a research university.